escapin/ElectionManager/README.md

 * At client side date and time are displayed in the user's machine timezone, whereas at server side the UTC timezone is used.

-* Using `CreateCustomElection` might interfere with an election created by `server.js` if they are created at the same time.
+* Using `createCustomElection.sh` might interfere with an election created by `server.js` if they are created at the same time.